github/semantic/docs/adding-new-languages.md

 # Adding new languages to Semantic

-This document exists to outline the process associated with adding a new language to Semantic.
+This document outlines the process for adding a new language to Semantic.
 Though the Semantic authors have architected the library such that adding new languages and syntax [requires no changes to existing code](https://en.wikipedia.org/wiki/Expression_problem), adding support for a new language is a nontrivial amount of work.
 Those willing to take the plunge will probably need a degree of Haskell experience.

 Please note that this list of steps reflects the state of Semantic as is, not where we authors are taking it: we're working on significant simplifications to this process (see the FAQs below).